Best Books for NEET PG 2026 — Subject-Wise Recommendations

 High-yield Surgery topics: GI surgery (appendicitis, bowel obstruction, hernias), Breast (TNM staging, MRM vs BCS), Thyroid (RLN injury, post-op complications), Trauma (ATLS protocol), Urology (renal calculi, BPH).

-Test yourself on surgery — practice 10 free MCQs with AI explanations.
+Test yourself on surgery — practice unlimited MCQs free, with detailed explanations.

 Pathology contributes 18-24 questions directly and underpins the clinical reasoning in another 30-40 Medicine and Surgery questions — making it the highest-leverage basic science subject for NEET PG.